ralph-mcardell/sh-utils/doc/dict.md

 ### Dict entries: keys and values

-Dict entries are a string keys and string values.
+Dict entries are string keys and string values.
 These strings may of course represent numbers on which arithmetic can be performed.

 As mentioned dicts are specially formatted strings and use the ASCII (and